Xbox wants Game Pass on 'every screen,' including PlayStation and Nintendo

 “Not announcing anything broadly here, but our mission is to bring our first-party experiences [and] our subscription services to every screen that can play games,” said Stuart.
 “That means smart TVs, that means mobile devices, that means what we would have thought of as competitors in the past like PlayStation and Nintendo.”

-For years, there had been rumours that Microsoft had been looking to bring Game Pass to platforms like the Switch.
-However, Xbox boss Phil Spencer downplayed the possibility of that happening in 2021, noting that those console makers weren’t interested.
-He did mention he’d be open to those discussions, though.
+For years, there have been rumours that Microsoft had been looking to bring Game Pass to platforms like the Switch.
+However, Xbox boss Phil Spencer downplayed the possibility of that happening in 2021, noting that those console makers weren’t interested while expressing his own openness to working something out.

-In any case, Game Pass — and, by extension, first-party Xbox games — on other platforms would make a lot of sense with Microsoft’s strategy.
+In any case, Game Pass — and, by extension, first-party Xbox games — on other platforms would make a lot of sense considering Microsoft’s broader gaming strategy.
 Unlike PlayStation and Nintendo, which typically stick to the tried-and-true exclusivity business of a game only being available on a single piece of hardware, Microsoft’s approach is more platform-agnostic.

-That means the company releases first-party titles like Starfield and Halo Infinite on both Xbox consoles and PC while also making them available to stream to mobile and smart TVs.
+That means the company releases first-party titles like Starfield and Halo Infinite on both Xbox consoles and PC (and day one on Game Pass) while also making them available to stream to mobile and smart TVs through Xbox Cloud Gaming on Game Pass.
 Therefore, the company views Game Pass as its core platform which can be accessed on all kinds of devices.

 To that point, Stuart went on to describe the Game Pass business as “high margin”, and, therefore, a key focus for its gaming efforts going forward.